2,500 unaccounted for in hurricane-hit Bahamas: official - Journal du Cameroun

-Some 2,500 people are unaccounted for in the Bahamas following Hurricane Dorian, the Bahamian National Emergency Management Agency (NEMA) said Wednesday.
+About 2,500 people are unaccounted for in the Bahamas following Hurricane Dorian, the archipelago’s National Emergency Management Agency (NEMA) said Wednesday.

 NEMA spokesman Carl Smith told reporters that some of the missing people may eventually be located.